What Is A Wilderness Treatment Center?

 This book explores the growing range of treatment options and proposes the value in selectively and carefully choosing treatment alternatives whether that is local outpatient, wilderness treatment, residential treatment, or a wilderness treatment center.
 The book analyzes growth trends, effectiveness, and the impact of internal (e.g. client readiness) and external (e.g. geography, disruption to current status and routine) conditions.
-This book encourages strong match of need and resources.
+This book encourages a strong match of needs and resources.

 Residential and Inpatient Treatment of Children and Adolescents.
 Gabel, Stewart, Lyman, Robert D., Prentice-Dunn, S. (Eds.)